ScratMan/HASmartThermostat/README.md

 * **home_temp** (Optional): Set the temperature used by the "Home" preset.
 If this is not specified, home feature will not be available.
 * **sleep_temp** (Optional): Set the temperature used by the "Sleep" preset.
 If this is not specified, sleep feature will not be available.
 * **activity_temp** (Optional): Set the temperature used by the "Activity" preset.
 If this is not specified, activity feature will not be available.
+* **noiseband** (Optional): set noiseband for autotune (float): Determines by how much the input value must overshoot/undershoot the set point before the state changes (default : 0.5).
+* **lookback** (Optional): length of the autotune buffer for the signal analysis to detect peaks, can be float in seconds, or time hh:mm:ss (default 2 hours).
 * **autotune** (Optional): Set the name of the selected rule for autotune settings (ie "ziegler-nichols").
 If it's not set, autotune is disabled.
 The following tuning_rules are available: